-TPSFSEL bit of the register RTC_TACFG is used to configure the sampling frequency of tamper detection, and TPFCSEL bit of RTC_TACFG is used to configure after how many valid tamper signals are detected continuously, an tamper event can be generated.
+TPSFSEL bit of the register RTC_TACFG is used to configure the sampling frequency of tamper detection, and TPFCSEL bit of RTC_TACFG is used to configure after how many valid tamper signals are detected continuously, a tamper event can be generated.

-In particular, if an tamper signal has been generated on the tamper detection pin before the tamper detection pin is enabled, an tamper event will be immediately generated on the enabled tamper detection pin.
+In particular, if a tamper signal has been generated on the tamper detection pin before the tamper detection pin is enabled, a tamper event will be immediately generated by enabling the tamper detection pin.